nathankurt/dynatrace-terraform-aws/README.md

   * Note: When you are downloading these files, the wget won't work unless you add a `--no-check-certificate` flag to the end just because the Cert that the trial license gives you isn't verified

 ### Install Environment Active Gate
-* Install the enviro
-* nment active gate on the Test-EC2 VM Then show your active gate in your
+* Install the environment active gate on the Test-EC2 VM Then show your active gate working

 ### Install The OneAgent
 * Install The OneAgent on each of the three VMs and show them working in the hosts tab